tianiefunie/JPMAssignment/README.md

 5. Cancellation window can be in negative numbers, but it'll be equivalent to giving 0.

 6. No extreme values will be given to break the system on purpose

+## Run test cases
+To run all test cases, navigate to the root directory of the Spring Boot folder and execute the command `mvn test` with any Maven version that is compatible with Java 8.